Rahul Gandhi questions surge in Adani's fortunes, claims it happened after BJP came to power | Politics

 The Opposition has been demanding a joint parliamentary committee probe or a Supreme Court-monitored investigation into the allegations of fraud and manipulation made by Hindenburg Research against Adani's companies that triggered an unprecedented stock crash.
 The group has denied the charges.

 ''This rule was changed by the government and Adani was given six airports.
-After that India's most strategic, profitable airport, Mumbai Airport, was taken away from GVK using agencies like the CBI, ED, and was given to Adani by the government of India,'' he alleged.
+After that India's most strategic, profitable airport, Mumbai Airport, was taken away from GVK using agencies,'' he alleged.

+''The result is 24 per cent of India's air traffic and 31 per cent of air freight passes through Adani's airports,'' Gandhi said.

-The treasury benches repeatedly asked Gandhi to authenticate his claims, saying that such allegations cannot be levelled against the prime minister without documentary evidence.
+The treasury benches repeatedly asked Gandhi to authenticate his claims, saying that such allegations cannot be levelled against the government without documentary evidence.

 ''Adani never made drones while HAL used to do it and other companies do it.
-PM goes to Israel and Adani gets the contract...
 They have four defence firms and had not done this work before, small arms, sniper rifles, all are made by Adani,'' he said.

-He alleged that be it maintenance of aircraft, small arms or drones, the whole India-Israel defence ties have been handed over to Adani.

 Adani group has a 30 per cent market share in the airports business and also controls 90 per cent of Israel-India defence cooperation, he claimed.

-In June 2022, the chairman of Sri Lanka's Ceylon electricity board informed a parliamentary hearing that President Rajapaksa told him that PM Modi ''pressured'' him to give the wind power contract to Adani, Gandhi alleged.

-This is not India's foreign policy but a policy to enhance Adani's businesses, the Congress leader said.

-''I was asked by the people during the Yatra as to why LIC's money is being put in the Adani group.
-They also asked Adani's shares, which are volatile, why LIC's funds are being put in it.
-I want to say, how do the government and PM help Adani -- thousands of crores of (money from) public sector banks is given to Adani,'' he said.
+''I was asked by the people during the Yatra as to why LIC's money is being put into the Adani group.
+They also asked why LIC's funds are being put in Adani's shares, which are volatile,'' he said.

-''First, Modi used to go in Adani's plane now the businessman goes in the prime minister's aircraft,'' Gandhi said.

 Participating in the debate, Gandhi also questioned the Agniveer scheme for recruiting defence personnel claiming that youths aspiring to be in the army were not on the same page as the government on the scheme.